Introduction

 Why should an e-commerce team prioritize engagement over traditional sales tactics?
 The answer lies in the massive disparity between the cost of acquisition and the value of retention.
 Research consistently shows that the probability of selling to an existing customer is between 60% and 70%, whereas the probability of selling to a new prospect is often as low as 5%.

+According to Gallup, fully engaged customers represent a 23% premium in terms of share of wallet, profitability, and revenue compared to the average customer.
 By focusing on a structured engagement process, brands can unlock several critical business benefits:

 - Reduced Attrition: When customers feel heard and appreciated through personalized rewards and consistent communication, they are much less likely to "churn" and move to a competitor.